YiannisBourkelis/terminas/README.md

 sudo ./src/server/manage_users.sh force-clean
 ```

-**When to use:**
+**Understanding Pending Deletions:**

-- After deleting users or snapshots, you may see lingering "DELETED" entries
+After deleting users or snapshots, you may see "DELETED" entries in `btrfs subvolume list -d`.
-- `show-pending-deletions` lists these pending deletions under `/home`
+This is **normal and expected behavior**.
+The deleted subvolumes continue to consume disk space
+until the Btrfs cleaner completes the cleanup process.

+**Why This Happens:**

+The `terminas-monitor.sh` service uses `inotifywait` to watch `/home` for file changes.
+These
+inotify watches hold kernel-level references to directory inodes.
+When a user is deleted, the
-- `force-clean` restarts the monitor service and commits Btrfs metadata non-blocking
+watches remain active until the monitor service restarts, which delays Btrfs space reclamation.

-- The async Btrfs cleaner will reclaim space in the background
+**When to use `force-clean`:**
-- Useful for immediate cleanup after bulk operations
+- If you need to immediately reclaim disk space after bulk deletions
+- After deleting many users or cleaning up old snapshots
+- **Caution**: Restarting the monitor service may cause a brief window where file upload
+  events could be missed.
+If a user's upload completes exactly when the service restarts,
+  the snapshot for that upload may not be created.
+This is rare but should be considered
+  during active backup periods.

 **Example:**
 ```bash